Roomify/rooms/README.txt

 using drush to enable the Rooms modules.
 Alternatively please make sure you download all dependencies (which can be seen in the modules page).

+At this point the module is installed and what is required is configuration.

+CONFIGURATION
+------------_

-4. Visit admin/rooms/units/unit-types and create a unit type (e.g. standard double room).
+1. Visit admin/rooms/units/unit-types and create a unit type (e.g. standard double room).

-5. Visit admin/rooms/units and create a couple of bookable units.
+2. Visit admin/rooms/units and create a couple of bookable units.

-6. Set availability and pricing - clicking on events will bring up a colorbox and allow you to interact with them.
+3. Set availability and pricing - clicking on events will bring up a colorbox and allow you to interact with them.

-7. Visit admin/commerce/customer-profiles and create a Customer Profile in Drupal Commerce.
+4. Visit admin/commerce/customer-profiles and create a Customer Profile in Drupal Commerce.

-8. Create a Booking at admin/rooms/bookings/add
+5. Create a Booking at admin/rooms/bookings/add

-9. Go to /booking and do an availability search.
+6. Go to /booking and do an availability search.

-10. If you wish to display availability information on an embedded calendar in a node (as vacation rentals properties often do) activate the Rooms Availability Reference Module.
+7. If you wish to display availability information on an embedded calendar in a node (as vacation rentals properties often do) activate the Rooms Availability Reference Module.
-10a.
+7a.
 This will give you a new field type called "Availability Reference".
-10b.
+7b.
 Add the field to any entity and you may reference specific Booking Units to have the availability information rendered on the node display (or any other entity).

 The results of the availability search are the rooms available over the period - adding one to a cart